New SD card UC, Express specifications tout 128TB max at up to almost 1GB per second

 All of which means that the SDA's incomprehensible matrix of SD's "consumer-friendly" labeling now looks like this:

-The new card spec is based on the UHS-II/III SD card design -- the one with the extra row of connectors.
+The new card specification is based on the UHS-II/III SD card design -- the one with the extra row of connectors.
 It's backwardly compatible with any reader that can take those cards.

 You're also unlikely to see 128TB capacities for a while -- the maximum of 2TB was introduced in 2009, and no one ever released a product at that capacity.
-In 2016, SanDisk announced a 1TB card which never seemed to ship, and the current maximum available from anyone is still 512GB.
-Plus, the slower (peak 95MB/sec transfer rates) pro-level 512GB cards cost around $200, which means even a 2TB card would be expensive and a 2TB Express card would be obscenely expensive.
+In 2016, SanDisk announced a 1TB card, but it never seemed to ship.
+The current maximum available from anyone is still 512GB.
+Plus, the slower (peak 95MB per second transfer rates) pro-level 512GB cards cost around $200, which means even a 2TB card would be expensive.
+And a 2TB Express card would be obscenely expensive.
 A 128TB Express card would probably cost more than a car.

-It might be promising for storage expansion in laptops, where it's impractical at best (and impossible at worst) to swap in larger storage and the faster speed would come in handy.
-985MB/sec (7.9Gbps) is much lower than USB-C 3.1's peak of 40Gb/sec, but most reasonably priced external drives claim about 10GB/sec, which is still faster.
+The new card specs might be promising for storage expansion in laptops, where it's impractical at best (and impossible at worst) to swap in larger storage and the faster speed would come in handy.

+985MB per second (7.9Gbps) is much lower than USB-C 3.1's peak of 40Gb per second, but most reasonably priced external drives claim about 10GB/sec, which is still faster.
 So an external drive will likely be more cost effective for a while.
 And built-in SD card readers also tend to be the cheapest possible, which means they're unlikely to support the new standard for a loooong time as well.

 So hope for, but don't expect to see, these capabilities.